Blinky Bill is the hero of a book series written by Dorothy Wall

 in the 1930s.
 The books inspired two TV series: The first one was a live-action puppet show called The New Adventures of Blinky Bill,

-which ran on ABC from 1984-87 and procuced by Richard Smith, the second one was a follow-up to the 1992 animated movie Blinky Bill: The Mischievous Koala
+from 1984-87 and produced by Richard Smith; the second one was a follow-up to the 1992 animated movie Blinky Bill: The Mischievous Koala

 and titled The Adventures of Blinky Bill